David Miller's Amazing Century and the Champions Trophy Chaos

-The South African team's preparation was severely hampered by a last-minute, unnecessary trip to Dubai and back.
-Due to India's decision to play all their matches in Dubai for political reasons, South Africa, along with other teams, endured exhausting travel between Pakistan and the UAE.
-Miller described the ordeal as "not ideal," highlighting the early morning departure after a match, a short stay in Dubai, and an equally early return to Pakistan, leaving the team with minimal rest and recovery time before the crucial semi-final.
+The South African team's preparation was completely thrown off by a ridiculously unnecessary trip to Dubai and back.
+Because India decided to play all their matches in Dubai – apparently for political reasons – South Africa, along with several other teams, had to endure this crazy back-and-forth between Pakistan and the UAE.
+Imagine the exhaustion!
+Miller himself called it "not ideal," describing early morning departures after matches, a quick turnaround in Dubai, and then another early flight back to Pakistan.
+There was practically no time for rest or recovery before the crucial semi-final.
+You know how sometimes things just spiral?
+This was one of those times.

-Following the match, Miller frankly admitted the challenges of chasing such a high score and acknowledged New Zealand's superior performance.
-In a surprising turn, he stated that he would be supporting New Zealand in the final against India, a testament to the respect and understanding between the teams given their shared travel ordeal.
-Miller's comments highlighted the unfairness inherent in the tournament's scheduling, sparking debate about equitable arrangements in global cricket events.
+After the match, Miller was honest about the challenges of chasing such a huge total.
+He gave credit where credit was due, acknowledging New Zealand's superior performance.
+But then he did something surprising.
+He said he'd be supporting New Zealand in the final against India.
+That's class!
+It really showed the respect between the teams, especially given their shared travel nightmare.
+His comments also highlighted how unfair the tournament scheduling was, sparking a much-needed debate about fairer arrangements in future global cricket events.
+It’s not about the destination, it's the journey, right?

 - David Miller (South Africa): 67 deliveries